 • The installation shall ensure that compartmentation is established between the façade skin and primary substrate and cavity exists for the fire to pass through

 Protecting the perimeter also requires the extension of the rated floor to the exterior wall surface.
-The perimeter fire barrier system and the sealing of the perimeter joint helps in maximising the integrity of the wall system.
+The perimeter fire barrier system and the sealing of the perimeter joint help in maximising the integrity of the wall system.
 This can keep the wall and window system intact for a longer period of time.

 Other benefits of these precautions include:

 • Forcing the fire to exit the building

 • Preventing the movement of flames, hot gases and smoke to the floors above